bermarte/from-strategy-to-issues/development-strategy.md

 ### Repo

 1. Created a new repository
-1. Clone the repository
+1. Clone the repository locally
-1. Copy-paste this development strategy file into a file called `development-strategy.md`
+1. Create development strategy file into a file called `development-strategy.md`
 1. Add a license
-1. Give a title to your README
+1. Create a README.md file
 1. Fill out the rest of this file with your team's names
 1. Push the changes
 1. turn on GitHub Pages